 Due to the rigor of the accounting profession, students who wish to register for ACCT 310 or higher accounting courses, will be required to have earned a minimum grade of "B" in ACCT 203 and ACCT 223.
 Each student will then be required to earn a minimum grade of C in each of their upper-level accounting courses to be awarded a bachelor's degree in accounting from Concordia University.

 ACCOUNTING MINOR 18 crs.

 ACCT 203 Financial Accounting - 3 crs.
-Accounting Elective #1 - 3 crs.

 ACCT 223 Managerial Accounting - 3 crs.
-Accounting Elective #2 - 3 crs.

 ACCT 310 Intermediate Accounting I - 3 crs.
-(FIN 300 can be selected as an elective by ACCT 311 Intermediate Accounting II - 3 crs. non-business majors)

 FORENSIC ACCOUNTING MINOR - 18 crs.